AVykhrystyuk/Ya-school-test-task/README.md

 - `/index.js` - all client page logic.

 ### Other
-You can use any third-party frameworks and libraries to complete the task.
+- Any third-party frameworks and libraries can be used to complete the task.
-You can also use any modern specifications implemented in the latest versions of the Chrome browser.
+- Any modern language specificationsimplemented in the latest versions of the Chrome browser can be used.
-The code should work locally without the need for Internet access.
+- The code must work locally without the need for Internet access.